 Before assuming there’s a problem, it helps to understand why dogs sniff their food and what they’re checking in that moment.

 When a dog pauses to sniff their meal, they are not refusing it.
-They are assessing it.
+Instead, they are assessing it.

 A dog sniffing their food is part of a natural evaluation process.
 It helps dogs decide whether something feels familiar, safe, and worth eating right now.